Why Greece is the most wanted destination for catamaran rentals worldwide?

 The leading bareboat yacht fleets that provide rentals into the Cyclades have their homeports in Kalamaki (Athens) or Lavrion

 .
 The Cyclades Islands themselves have a genereally a weak marine infrastructure.
 There are only few berths in their little ports for leisure boats.
 Those circumstances make it hard for big boat rental companies to guarantee perfect charter services and professional maintenance.
-Boat rental operators operating on the islands usually have some smaller boats in daycharters or are skippers living on the boats they offer for crewed charters.
-This explains, why the biggest selection of catamaran charters cannot be found on the Cyclades Islands.
+Boat rental operators, which operate on the islands, might have smaller boats in day charter.
+You can also find skippers living on the boats they offer for crewed charters.
+Companies, which offer bit sailboats for weekly charters, do not have their bases on the Cyclades Islands.
 Better charter from Kalamaki or Lavrion if you want to have a sailing holiday in the Aegean Sea.

-Which skills are required to steer a catamaran by myself?
+Which skills do I need to steer a catamaran by myself?

-is not only a plus for safety but also is an advantage when maneuvring a boat in a small port, like those on the Greek Islands.
+is not only a plus for safety but also is an advantage when manoeuvring a boat in a small port, like those on the Greek Islands.

-When steering a catamaran for the first time, you will quickly notice that tacking against the wind is not the easiest job for a multihull sailboat.
+When steering a catamaran for the first time, you will quickly notice that tacking against the wind is a hard job for a multihull sailboat.
 Calculate your itinerary wise when returning from the Cyclades or Dodecanese to the charter bases in Kalamaki or Lavrion.
 If you can expect Meltemi with high waves from the North, you will might have to give up sailing back your catamaran.
-It might require to switch on the engines to make any significant speed forward.
+It might require switching on the engines to make any significant speed forward.

 Where should I sail to in the Aegean Islands if I prefer moderate seas and low winds?

 The Saronic Gulf is very suited for yacht charter crews that prefer less wind and protected waters.
-This is especially recommendable for families with small kids or skipper new-comers.
-In the Saronic Gulf you can sail within one week an itinerary over the islands Aegina, Poros, Hydra, Spetses and the port of Epidauros.
-In the following video you can follow 9 friends cruising with their rented cat through the Saronic Gulf
+This is especially recommendable for families with small kids or skipper newcomers.
+In the Saronic Gulf, you can sail within one week an itinerary over the islands Aegina, Poros, Hydra, Spetses and the port of Epidauros.
+The following video shows 9 friends cruising with their rented cat through the Saronic Gulf

 having a lot of fun.
 The footage also captured some nice land-based activities and experiences.